ebeneditos/telegram.bot/docs/index.md

 dispatcher$add_handler(kill_handler)
 ```

 Now you can send the command `/kill` from Telegram to stop the Bot.
 However, in a production environment it wouldn't be recommendable to leave this command as it is now, as anyone could stop the bot.
-To solve this, you can create a customed filter in order to make this command available only for a certain `user_id`, for instance.
+To solve this, you can create a customized filter in order to make this command available only for a certain `user_id`, for instance.
 This is explained in the next section.

 **Note:** With the [*superassignment* operator `<<-`](https://stat.ethz.ch/pipermail/r-help/2011-April/275905.html) we assign the `updater` in the enclosing environment so to call it from inside the `kill` function.